 Provided there are no other hip conditions, the mainstay of treatment is physiotherapy to stretch the tendon and strengthen the muscles of the hip girdle and core.
 Occasionally an injection of a cocktail of local anaesthetic and anti-inflammatory steroid into the tendon as it passes over the hip joint is necessary.
 Very rarely arthroscopic surgical release of the tendon is necessary; this may be done arthroscopically or open determined by the circumstances.

 Snapping ilio-tibial band (ITB)

-The condition is characterised by disruption to the blood supply of the femoral head making the bone extremely painful.
-Pain in the groin and upper thigh that tends to particularly present at night in the presence of a normal range of motion are the hallmarks of early disease.
+The condition is characterised by disruption to the blood supply of the femoral head, making the bone extremely painful.
+Pain in the groin and upper thigh that tends to be particularly bad at night in the presence of a normal range of motion are the hallmarks of early disease.
 Intervention at this early stage to decompress bone by drilling (core decompression) can relieve pain and stimulate healing of the bone, provided not too much bone is affected.

 Bisphosphonate therapy may also be helpful in the early stages.
 As well as being painful, dead bone is also soft and so the affected area may collapse, leading to flattening of the femoral head.
 In addition the cartilage no longer adheres to the dead bone.
 These two factors combine to produce secondary osteoarthritis.
 In this circumstance total hip replacement may be necessary when there are significant progressive symptoms.Given the improvement in results of hip replacements in younger patients, there has been a move away from femoral osteotomy and vascularised fibular bone graft procedures.